Liu-Yitao/Python_Stack_Line_Plot/README.md

 They are usually done in GUI plot APP.
 But in Python, some specific settings are needed.
 Here is a sample of how to make it using Python.

+There is also another realization of stacked plot, see in Pkg [Pyleoclim](https://pyleoclim-util.readthedocs.io/en/latest/_modules/pyleoclim/core/multipleseries.html#MultipleSeries.stackplot) document.

 # Stacked Line Plot

 ## Dependency